 The Varied Summits of the Soda Range

-The trail rises sharply and soon reaches the Weston Mountain, where a rocky outcrop provides an excellent view of Lost Pond and Hurricane Mountain and the High Peaks to the south.
+The trail rises sharply and soon reaches Weston Mountain, where a rocky outcrop provides an excellent view of Lost Pond, and Hurricane Mountain and the High Peaks to the south.

 As the hike progresses, great views from Coal Mountain and the extensive ridgeline will open up to the south, east, and west, offering clear sights of Jay Mountain to the north and the Crows and the Great Range to the south.
 Except for intermittent rocky outcroppings, this ridgeline is forested with dense and mossy high-altitude boreal forests.
 This trail is visually stunning in many places.